 FLCompTRA, i (EUR): That part of the Financial Limit corresponding to the economic value of the bid (i) of the User in the LNG Auction.

-CompTRABidi (EUR): The economic value of the User's offer (i) corresponding to the booking of Firm Delivery Capacity at the LNG Entry Point, calculated as set out in paragraph [4].
+CompTRABidi (EUR): The economic value of the User's offer (i) corresponding to the booking of Firm Delivery Capacity at the LNG Entry Point, as such (economic value) is calculated as set out in paragraph [4].

-(C) In the case of an auction for Complementary LNG Capacity for the Year (Y+1) from the Year (Y) of the LNG Auction, the part of the Economic Limit booked in relation to the respective LNG Gasification Capacity shall be calculated as follows:
+(c) In the case of an auction for Complementary LNG Capacity for the Year (Y+1) from the Year (Y) of the LNG Auction, the part of the Economic Limit booked in relation to the respective LNG Gasification Capacity shall be calculated as follows:

 FLCompLNG, i = 30%×CompLNGBidi